jacobbarglof/thronOS/README.md

 This repository contains the configuration for building a custom Arch Linux live ISO using `archiso`.
 The ISO includes:

 * A preconfigured terminal environment with Tron-themed styles
-* Essential packages for a lightweight, flexible cyberdeck or desktop setup
 * Scripts and assets for generating a custom ArchISO

 ---